Educate Your Patients About Heartburn

 Answers to Frequently Asked Questions

-Have questions about the active ingredient in new Zantac 360º™?
+Have questions about the active ingredient in Zantac 360º™?
 Get answers here.

 Discover Zantac 360º

-Learn more about Zantac 360º — now with a different active ingredient, famotidine.
+Learn more about Zantac 360º — with the active ingredient famotidine.